• Skip to primary navigation

 Yet, it’s impossible for leagues to police the shadier side of dealings where the proverbial paper bags of cash (I have heard that one a few times) are passed over.

-Leagues have differing rules on allowing paid players or not….
+Do cricket leagues have rules on paying players or not?

 They are also fairly relaxed about players being allowed to coach as a direct employee of a club as the NYSD see that as a proper use of a club’s money.